 Martin Luther King III, Martin Luther King Jr, Coretta Scott King, Bernice King and Yolanda King.

-You have given me a great link to the next question.
-In one of your letters published on your website you mention “Together, we can rise above the noise and find common sense solutions to even the world’s hardest problems”.
-With societies facing such different realities, aren’t the words “together” and “common sense” the opposite of finding common solutions?
+You recently wrote, “Together, we can rise above the noise and find common sense solutions to even the world’s hardest problems.”
+But with societies facing different realities, don’t “together” and “common sense” sometimes seem at odds?

 Do you believe that the United Nations provides a fair and expeditious platform for action to pursue human rights claims?